 Life has been different for the Monterey Five since Madeline, Celeste, Jane, Renata, and Bonnie were all involved in Perry's death.
-But one element that is relatively unchanged is the beautiful (and quite purposeful) Big Little Lies Season 2 soundtrack.
+But one element that is relatively unchanged is the beautiful (and quite purposeful) Spoilers for Big Little Lies Season 2 ahead. .
 Just as in Season 1, the music has been carefully chosen to help tell the story of these five women.
 Big Little Lies Season 2 soundtrack

 Susan Jacobs served as the music supervisor and told Bustle that her role was to fulfill then-director Jean-Marc Vallée's vision.
 In Season 2, however, new director Andrea Arnold and Vallée, now acting as an executive producer and editor, curated the music alongside music supervision company Earworm.

 "Cold Little Heart" by Michael Kiwanuka is still the show's dreamy, ooh-filled theme song, played as the main characters drive their cars beside the crashing waves of the Pacific coast.
 But there are many other new tunes to discover, as well as familiar songs to attach different feelings to, in the HBO drama's second season.

 As you watch Perry's death continue to ripple across Monterey's tight-knit community, here's some of what you'll hear on the

 Episode 1 — "What Have They Done?"

-- Although Perry is dead, his memory lives on when Celeste remembers him to the tune of "Harvest Moon" by Cassandra Wilson — calling back to when they danced to the original Neil Young version in Season 1.
+Renata is up to her usual antics as she shows off her immaculately decorated house during a women-in-power photo shoot to "It's My House" by Diana Ross.
+Jane reveals herself to be a Call Me By Your Name fan when she dances on the beach to "Mystery of Love" by Sufjan Stevens.
+Although Perry is dead, his memory lives on when Celeste remembers him to the tune of "Harvest Moon" by Cassandra Wilson — calling back to when they danced to the original Neil Young version in Season 1.

 Episode 2 — "Tell-Tale Hearts"

-- The end credits song, "The Wonder of You" by Conor O'Brien of Villagers, is the same version that Adam Scott's Ed sang during trivia night.
+Even Bonnie and Nathan's daughter Skye notices that things aren't OK with her mom, so Bonnie tries to cheer her up with "Great Big Bundle of Love" by Brenton Wood.
+As her husband Gordon observes, Renata is no longer a fan of "What Becomes of the Brokenhearted" by Jimmy Ruffin now that he's lost all their money due to his fraud.
+The end credits song, "The Wonder of You" by Conor O'Brien of Villagers, is the same version that Adam Scott's Ed sang during trivia night.
 And the Elvis Presley cover is used again to heartbreaking perfection when Ed leaves Madeline after learning that she cheated on him last year.

 Episode 3 — "The End Of The World"